-4. The officer is in pursuit of an animal which the officer has probable cause to believe has bitten a person; or
+4. The officer is in pursuit of an animal which the officer has probable cause to believe has bitten a person or other domesticated animal;

-5. The officer is attempting to abate a continuing violation when the owner of the property is not available.
+5. The officer is attempting to abate a continuing violation when the owner of the property is not available; or

-6. Nothing in paragraphs (c)(3), (c)(4) or (c)(5) of this Section shall be deemed to authorize entry into any enclosed building on private property.
+6. Nothing in paragraphs (C)(3), (C)(4) or (C)(5) of this Section shall be deemed to authorize entry into any enclosed building on private property.

 D. If an affidavit has been submitted to the Municipal Court Judge which satisfies the Judge that an animal which is the subject of a violation of this Title is located within the Town and that the animal either poses a clear and present danger to the health, general welfare or safety of other persons or animals or is suffering extreme neglect or cruelty, the Municipal Court Judge may order the animal seized by a designated officer of the Town pursuant to Rule 241 of the Colorado Municipal Court Rules.
-The owner of the animal may request a hearing concerning any such order for seizure entered pursuant to this Section by filing an appropriate motion pursuant to Rule 241(e) of the Colorado Municipal Court Rules.
+The owner of the animal may request a hearing concerning any such order for seizure entered pursuant to this Section by filing an appropriate motion pursuant to applicable rules in the Colorado Municipal Court Rules.
 Whenever an animal is seized by order of the Municipal Court or other court, the animal shelter shall not adopt out, donate or euthanize the animal unless such action is permitted by a subsequent order of the same court which ordered the initial seizure.

-E. Notwithstanding paragraph C.2. or C.6., above, if an Animal Control Officer or Law Enforcement Officer has reasonable cause to believe that the keeping of harboring of any animal is so hazardous, unsafe or dangerous as to require immediate inspection to safeguard the animal or the public health or safety, the Animal Control Officer or Law Enforcement Officer shall have the right to immediately enter and inspect the property or vehicle in or upon which the animal is kept and may use any reasonable means required to effect such entry and make such inspection, whether the property or vehicle is occupied or unoccupied and whether permission to inspect has been obtained or not.
-If the property or vehicle is occupied, the Animal Control Officer or Law Enforcement Officer shall first present proper credentials to the owner or occupant of the property or vehicle and demand entry, explaining his or her reasons therefor and the purpose of the inspection.
+E. Notwithstanding paragraph C.2. or C.6., above, if an animal control officer has reasonable cause to believe that the keeping or harboring of any animal is so hazardous, unsafe or dangerous as to require immediate inspection to safeguard the animal or the public health or safety, the animal control officer shall have the right to immediately enter and inspect the property or vehicle in or upon which the animal is kept, and may use any reasonable means required to effect such entry and make such inspection, whether the property or vehicle is occupied or unoccupied and whether permission to inspect has been obtained or not.
+If the property or vehicle is occupied, the animal control officer shall first present proper credentials to the owner or occupant of the property or vehicle and demand entry, explaining his or her reasons therefore and the purpose of the inspection.
 Such entry shall be solely for the purpose of abating the violation, and no evidence obtained during or as a result of such entry shall be admissible for purposes of prosecution.